Pole-Engineering/Docs/docs/assembly-guide/crossant/gantry.md

  >![Gantry](../../../static/img/gantry-assembly/motorassembly-a.png)

 ### a) Coupling & Shaft
- > - First, secure the coupling to the motor shaft using the [3D printed coupling guide](https://github.com/Pole-Engineering/Crossant-235/blob/main/STLs/Gantry/joint_tensioner_x4.stl), and then push the 70mm shaft into the coupling as far as it can go and secure it.
+ > - First, secure the coupling to the motor shaft using the c, and then push the 90mm shaft into the coupling as far as it can go and secure it.
  > - This step is common for both assemblies and repeat this process for 4 times.
  >
  >![Gantry](../../../static/img/gantry-assembly/motorshaftassembly.png)